- Retrieve toys will make the perfect Christmas dog gift for these pups.

 - Fun but challenging dog Christmas missions: endurance running or working trials

 So, there you have it.
 When you are wondering what your dog wants for Christmas, first and foremost, it is uninterrupted time with you doing their favourite thing.

 But mostly… all they want for Christmas is you!

-Next, discover how to keep your dog safe this Christmas with our guide about potential dangers to look out for during the holiday season.
+Next, discover if dogs can have Christmas dinner, or how to keep your dog safe this Christmas with our guide about potential dangers to look out for during the holiday season.
 And if you’re looking for dog toys ideas to spoil your furry friend, we’ve rounded up the best options out there in our article.